 If you are interested in the history of London it may well be worthwhile for you to take a look at the London section of the British History Online website.
 Information and sources on all manner of topics bring history to life.

 Did your ancestor feature in an Old Bailey trial between the years 1674-1913 You can find out at the Proceedings of the Old Bailey website, and obtain a transcription of any relevant material.
 I can tell you that a few Bankes descendants feature in these records.

 There are a number of excellent map sites on the internet.
 If you are looking for a really clear, easy to use map of London in 1827 try the Greenwood Map.
 I have used it quite a lot.

 As you may be aware, Charles Booth carried out his survey into life and labour in London, dating from 1886 to 1903.
 The results of his research is contained in a series of notebooks, which you can see on the web at the LSE’s Charles Booth Online Archive.
 This is an amazing site, containing the famous Booth Poverty Maps of London and much besides.
 If your forebears lived in the area covered by the survey you can learn a lot about them here.

 If you are interested in London history you will probably find Lucy Inglis’s Georgian London blog a terrific read.
-This blog was voted the ‘History Website of 2009 by the online readers of History Today magazine, as well as winning the 2009 Cliopatria Award for ‘Best Individual Blog’ and ‘Best New Blog’.
+This was voted the ‘History Website of 2009 by the online readers of History Today magazine, as well as winning the 2009 Cliopatria Award for ‘Best Individual Blog’ and ‘Best New Blog’.
 Although it is no longer being updated, there are lots of really interesting articles about life in Georgian London on this site, on a range of topics.